Travel Advice Indonesia 2020 – as at 8th June 2020

 With many of Indonesia’s neighbouring countries imposing travel restrictions due to COVID-19 and Indonesia’s own measures, the country’s airline industry has reacted.

-- On 1 April 2020, Indonesia AirAsia grounded all domestic flights within Indonesia until 21 April 2020 and all international flights until 17 May 2020
+- On 1 April 2020, Indonesia AirAsia grounded all domestic flights within Indonesia until 21 April 2020 and all international flights until after 7th June 2020 with one exception.

 Cancelled events in Indonesia

 Indonesia’s President, Joko “Jokowi” Widodo, declared a COVID-19 public health emergency on 31 March 2020.

 This included the closure of schools and workplaces and the implementation of restrictions on religious activities and activities in public places.

 Question: Should I cancel my vacation to Indonesia?

 Answer: In many countries, non-essential travel is being discouraged with the pandemic being a constantly evolving and changing situation.
 You should check for latest updates on travel advice for both your country of departure and your destination via respected Government websites and the Travala.com travel advice newsletter.
 With refundable bookings on Travala.com you can be assured that if you do need to cancel your vacation that you will be refunded.